 Your Data

 We hold records of your name, address, telephone numbers and email address, together with details of your pet(s).
 These will be used to send you reminder texts for appointments or preventative treatments and on occasions to let you know about special offers.
 Should you not wish this to happen please inform us.
+Our complete Privacy Policy is displayed on our website.

 Complaints and Standards